Walodja1987/xns/test/Tests.md

 #### Functionality

 - Should prevent address from registering second name.
-- Should prevent address from receiving second name via `claimFreeNames`.
+- Should prevent address from receiving second name via `assignFreeNames`.
 - Should allow address to have one name only.

 #### Reverts

 - Should revert with `XNS: address already has a name` when trying to register second name.
-- Should revert with `XNS: owner already has a name` when trying to assign second name via `claimFreeNames`.
+- Should revert with `XNS: owner already has a name` when trying to assign second name via `assignFreeNames`.

 ---